epigen/enrichment_analysis/README.md

 # Genomic Region Enrichment Analysis Snakemake Workflow using LOLA, GREAT and Enrichr for hg38 & mm10.

-Given **hg38 or mm10** based genomic region sets of interest and a background region set (as .bed files), the enrichment within mutliple databases is determined and results saved as .tsv files.
+Given **hg38 or mm10** based genomic region sets of interest and a background region set (as .bed files), the enrichment within mutliple databases is determined and results saved as .tsv/.csv files.
 Additionally, the top 25 statistically significant results are plotted for each database queried.

 # Features
 the following steps are performed for each query region set (always with default settings):
 - [LOLA](http://lolaweb.databio.org/) is run locally with LOLACore, LOLAJasper(Motifs) and LOLARoadmap(Epigenomics) (necessary cached databases are downloaded automatically)
 - [GREAT](http://great.stanford.edu/public/html/index.php) is queried remotely (all available databases) and additionally used to determine region-gene associations (gene list is also saved)
-- [Enrichr](https://maayanlab.cloud/Enrichr/) is queried remotely (all available databases) with the genes determined by GREAT **without using a background gene/region set(!)**
+- [Enrichr](https://maayanlab.cloud/Enrichr/) all available databases are queried in two different ways with the genes determined by GREAT:
+    - R package [enrichR](https://cran.r-project.org/web/packages/enrichR/index.html): remotely  **without using a background gene/region set(!)**
+    - python package [GSEApy](https://gseapy.readthedocs.io/en/latest/introduction.html): locally (databases are downloaded once and saved as a dictionary pickle file) **with a background gene set** obtained by querying GREAT with the background region set
-- for each queried database a dotplot with the top 25 statistically significant hits is generated
+- for each queried database a dotplot with the top 25 statistically significant hits (adjusted p-value < 0.05) is generated
     - the hits are ordered (along the y-axis) by the mean rank of p-value, odds ratio/foldchange, coverage/support with the goal to make the results more balanced and interpretable
     - p-value is presented by the dot color
     - odds ratio/foldchange is presented by the x-axis position